 Topical herbal application is very important though internal treatment is critical as well to address the healing circulation.
 There are two ways to use herbs:

-In a tsp of honey, add 1 tsp of lime juice.
+- Honey: Combine 1 tsp of honey add 1 tsp of lime juice.
 Massage this mixture on the affected area to treat sprains.

 Additional treatment for these injuries may be required, such as an ankle cast and/or crutches for a severe ankle sprain.
 In some cases, a sprain or strain is so severe that surgery is necessary to repair the torn ligament or tendon.
 Physical therapy and rehabilitation exercises are often recommended.